Mount Royal: History

+Mount Royal was a longtime gathering point for First Nations peoples including the Mohawk.
+The village of Hochelaga was located on the mountain, serving as a major trading center and destination.
+A fire beacon on one of Mount Royal's three peaks, Tiohtià:ke Otsira’kéhne, guided canoes to a nearby beach.

 McGill College Avenue going from Downtown Montreal to Mount Royal.

-The first European to scale the hill was Jacques Cartier, guided there in 1535 by the people of the village of Hochelaga.
+The first European to scale the hill was Jacques Cartier, guided there in 1535 by residents of Hochelaga.
 He named it in honour of his patron, Francis I of France.
 He wrote in his journal: "And among these fields is situated and seated the said town of Hochelaga, near to and adjoining a mountain. [...]
 We named this mountain Mount Royal."

 One theory is that the name of the Island of Montréal derives from Mont Réal, as the hill's name was spelled in Middle French (Mont Royal in Modern French).
 However, Cartier's 1535 diary entry refers to "le mont Royal."
 Another argument, mentioned by the Government of Canada on its website concerning Canadian place names, is that the name Montréal was adopted because a Venetian map from 1556 used the Italian name of the hill, "Monte Real."
 The name was first applied to the island and was unofficially applied to the city, formerly named Ville-Marie, by the 18th century.

 In 1643, Paul de Chomedey, Sieur de Maisonneuve made a pilgrimage to the top of the hill to fulfill a vow made in the winter season on occasion of a great flood that swept up to the town palisades.

+Development

+Montrealers had wanted to build a park on Mount Royal since at least 1857, but the first city commitment to buy land and create a park started in 1868.
+The park was inaugurated on May 24, 1876.

-In 1876, land owner and farmer James Swail began planning residential subdivisions on the western slope of Mount Murray, in what is now the Cote-des-Neiges district.
+In 1876, land owner and farmer James Swail began planning residential subdivisions on the western slope of Mount Murray, in what is now the Côte-des-Neiges district.
 In 1906, a large housing development was started in the area, called Northmount Heights, with homes built along what is now Decelles Street by developer Northmount Land Company.
 Much of this area has since been expropriated by the Université de Montréal.

 In 1914–1918, the Mount Royal Tunnel was dug under the hill by the Canadian Northern Railway, a predecessor of the Canadian National Railway.
 It is currently used by the Réseau express métropolitain.